Fall Out (The Prisoner): Broadcast

 The broadcast date of the episode varied in different ITV regions of the UK.
 The episode was first shown on Scottish Television on Thursday 1 February 1968, on Friday 2 February on ATV Midlands and Grampian Television, on Sunday 4 February on ATV London, whose broadcasts were also taken up by Southern Television, Westward Television and Tyne-Tees; on Friday 9 February on Border Television, on Saturday 10 February on Anglia Television and on Friday 1 March on Granada Television in the North West.
 The aggregate viewing figures for the ITV regions that debuted the season in 1967 have been estimated at 9.8 million.
 In Northern Ireland, the episode did not debut until Saturday 13 April 1968, and in Wales, the episode was not broadcast until Wednesday 15 April 1970.

 Reception

-At the time "Fall Out" was first broadcast, there were only three television channels available in the UK and it was claimed that the long-awaited final episode of the series had one of the largest ever viewing audiences yet seen.
+At the time "Fall Out" was first broadcast, there were only three television channels available in the UK and it was claimed that the long-awaited final episode of the series had one of the largest viewing audiences yet seen.
 However, this seems unlikely given that, like other ITC programmes, the show was screened in the various ITV regions at varying times on varying days; it was not networked.
 As home video was unavailable at the time, some viewers missed the fleeting glimpse of Number One's face, which was only four seconds long.